 Starting in 2010, his responsibilities with GVC include implementing the agricultural Purchase of Development Rights program and assisting local towns and counties with farmland protection planning efforts.
 Dave also focuses on public outreach and general education of the GVC farmland protection program and the importance and public benefit of a viable farm economy.

-Marcia is currently the Purchasing Coordinator at American Rock Salt Company, LLC at their Hamptons Corner Mine location, after recently transferring from their Accounting Office in Retsof, NY.
+Marcia is the Purchasing Coordinator at American Rock Salt Company, LLC at their Hamptons Corner Mine location, after transferring from their Accounting Office in Retsof, NY.

 Kathy has lived in the Valley since 1989 and works in Passport Health at the University of Rochester’s School of Nursing.
 “I commute on East River Road because of the serene nature of the scenery; tensions are mitigated by the visual beauty and the relaxed nature of the environment.”